getpelican/pelican/docs/plugins.rst

 =====================
 Namespace plugins can be found in the `pelican-plugins organization`_ as individual repositories.
-Legacy plugins are collected in the `pelican-plugins repository`_ and they will be slowly phased out to the namespace versions.
+Legacy plugins are collected in the `pelican-plugins repository`_ and they will be slowly phased out in favor of the namespace versions.

 .. _pelican-plugins organization: https://github.com/pelican-plugins
 .. _pelican-plugins repository: https://github.com/getpelican/pelican-plugins